 One way to make eye description more interesting is to make characters’ eyes stand out in relation to character traits or other features:

-2. Make characters’ eyes a source of contrast or incongruity
+2. Make characters’ eyes contrasting or incongruous

 People’s appearances are often full of strange juxtapositions and contrasts.
 The man with the big, ruddy face might have small, delicate hands.
 One way to describe characters’ eyes effectively is to use them to create contrast.
 For example, a character who has a nervous temperament could have an intense, penetrating stare that one wouldn’t expect, given their nervous or avoidant behaviour.
 Or they might avoid eye contact altogether which can also be incongruous.

 3. Use eye description to support story development